The shockingly weird disappearance of Terrence Woods

 Terrence was reportedly acting strangely and was noticeably quiet.
 It is also reported that his cell phone was with him at the time he ran into the wilderness.

-6:41 PM 10/5/18 (911 call log transcript from the Idaho County Sheriff’s office)
+6:41 PM 10/5/18 (911 call log transcript from the Idaho County Sheriff’s Office)

 It reads, “Advise that a male Terrence Woods.
 27 from London.
 Works for a TV company that was creating a movie in the area of Penman mine.
 Never been in the woods.
 No guns.
 Terrence has been having a really hard time emotionally and had a mental breakdown earlier today.
 Dark complexion and light clothes.
-Terrence is not going to respond back to responders per reporter.
+Terrence is not going to respond back to responders, per the reporter.
 Terrence does not have communication.
 There are people searching for him now.”

 10/6/2018 - Saturday Morning

 Simon said, “Terrence came highly recommended to us and was our first pick.
-When I met your son you know he didn’t live up to my standards - well I asked him to do different things and he didn’t know what to do.
+When I met your son, you know he didn’t live up to my standards - well, I asked him to do different things, and he didn’t know what to do.
 He said there were other things your son did not do that I didn’t like.”

 10/5/2018 Evening to 10/11/18: A massive search and rescue operation involving multiple counties and law enforcement agencies kicked off.
 Search crews on ATVs circled the area, multiple dog teams set out in the search area, and a helicopter with heat-sensing technology was in the air.
 There were also crews on horseback.
-But search conditions were extremely difficult due to the rugged terrain.
+However, search conditions were extremely difficult due to the rugged terrain.
 One searcher commented, “You couldn't even walk through there, all the downed trees and the brush.”
 By mid-week - heavy rain and snow in the high mountains hampered the helicopter search.

 It was reported that at some point during the search, law enforcement officials went to Simon’s room to make sure it was locked.
 However, people from the crew had already been in his room to supposedly get articles of clothing for the tracking dogs.